-In order to determine whether or not the minimum age of criminal capacity as set out in $\underbrace{\text{section } 7}(1)$ should be raised, the cabinet member responsible for the administration of justice must, not later than five years after the commencement of this section, submit a report to parliament, as provided for in $\underbrace{\text{section } 96}(4)$ and (5).
+In order to determine whether or not the minimum age of criminal capacity as set out in $\frac{1}{2}$ should be raised, the Cabinet member responsible for the administration of justice must, not later than five years after the commencement of section 5 of the Child Justice Amendment Act, 2019, submit a report to Parliament, as provided for in section 96(4) and (5).

-9. Manner of dealing with child under the age of 10 years
+9. Manner of dealing with child under the age of 12 years